 We haven’t heard or seen anything about a Galaxy S7 Oreo beta or a Galaxy S7 Edge beta and there’s a very good chance these devices miss out.
 Samsung typically reserves its betas for flagship devices.

-Last year, the company’s Android 7.0 Nougat timeline looked like this:
+In 2017, the company’s Android 7.0 Nougat timeline looked like this:

 - November 9th: Samsung releases its Galaxy S7 Nougat beta.